Jean-Paul Jacquet – Head Teacher/Course Director

 Wilfred Beriau – Chef

 Without a doubt, Wilfred Beriau’s life revolves around two things: food and family (in no particular order).
 Fishing would be a close third.
 Chef Beriau has been a professional chef for nearly 40 years and has worked in some of New England’s finest establishments, including the Balsams Grande Resort Hotel in New Hampshire.
 However, don’t forget, family is also very important to Chef Beriau, which is why he left behind 80 hour work weeks in order to become a culinary educator 25 years ago.
-In his time teaching, he has been named both Chef of the Year by the American Culinary Federation and Chef Educator of the Year, and was most recently awarded the Hermann G. Rusch Lifetime Achievement Award.
+In his time teaching, he has been named both Maine Chef of the Year by the Maine Hospitality Association and the National Chef Educator of the Year by the American Culinary Federation, and was most recently awarded the Hermann G. Rusch Lifetime Achievement Award.
 He is very excited to once again join the team at L’Atelier, anxious to return to the culinary capital of the world and scope out carp in the Seine!
 Have no fear, there is no carp on the menu.
 Chef Beriau graduated from the Culinary Institute of America, and holds an MA in Education from the University of Southern Maine.

 Gitana Beriau – Gigi the Dessert Genius